 for a leisurely picnic for two, on the river,

 under the willows.
-All you will need to provide
+All you will need is the

 39. 'Sea Urchin'